bnielsen1965/cryptUser/README.md

 The Tests folder includes phpunit testing files.
 Copy this folder to your PHP application directory and run phpunit Tests/.

+There are also example implementations for both a JSON or MySQL data source in the Examples/ directory.
+The JSON example will require proper write permissions on the directory to enable writing to the JSON based data file.
+When using the MySQL example a database must be provided and the connection settings set appropriately in the example index.php file.

 ---------------------------------